k-deguz/k-deguz.github.io/essays/fork-in-the-road.md

   <img width="200px" class="rounded" src="/essays/img/fork-in-the-road/walking_forward.png">
 </div>

-#### Moving onward?
+#### Moving Onward?
-Growing up, I had a habit of gaining interests and hobbies with lots of things.
-I often tried to improve on them by putting in effort and practicing.
-This was a simple cycle: learn, practice, repeat.
-An issue here is that there's a limit to the number of items on a plate before a person gives in to the sensation of being full.
+Growing up, I had plenty of hobbies - drawing, writing stories, playing basketball and games competitively among several things.
+More often than not, I put effort into practicing and getting better at each of these pastimes.
+It became a cycle of: discovery, interest, practice, fascination.
+One by one these interests would slowly overtake each other and replace what hobbies I was once previously completely preoccupied by.

-Though I've retained some of these passions, others have been dropped and forgotten along the path of time.
-As a child, I had a passion for building with LEGOs.
+As a kid, I had a passion for building with LEGOs.
 I enjoyed creating things.
-However, it wasn't only the variety of bricks, figures, and sets that could be configured that gave me happiness.
-I liked the sense of accomplishment and pride that came with my creations.
-Looking back now, they were most likely not that impressive, but the joy on my parents' faces once I had completed them gave me all the priceless satisfaction I needed.
-As I grew older and the significance of academia became increasingly apparent, I knew I needed to have an ultimate goal - I strove to become… a civil engineer.
+I wanted to be a civil engineer when I grew up.
+Looking back, it wasn't just the different varieties of bricks, figures, and building sets that gave me joy.
+I was most happy by the sense of accomplishment I got after completing something.
+In retrospect,  those LEGO builds were most likely not that impressive - but the joy of seeing my parents display my completed set of the Star Wars X-Wing Starfighter on top of our living room shelf gave me much priceless satisfaction.

 <!-- Padding for space between sections-->
 <div>